davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/Open-Science-Framework.md

 ### Deciding on a project

-Notebooks can be organised in different ways depending on the type of research you carry out, what you want to use a notebook for and whether the notebook will be collobarative or not.
+Notebooks can be organized in different ways depending on the type of research you carry out, what you want to use a notebook for and whether the notebook will be collaborative or not.
 As a starting point to making research more open it might be easier to start with a particular project in mind.
-The Open Science Framework is usually organised at a project level although this can include multiple componetns or coalate other projects.
+The Open Science Framework is usually organized at a project level although this can include multiple components or collate other projects.
 This will be useful if you are working on a bigger project which involves different components or stages.

 ## Private or public?

-* The Open Science Framework allows you to choose whether to make your project (or componets) of a project public.
-One of reservtions people often have about open science and/or open notebooks is making available materials which they feel are not yet ready for public consumption.
-You could decide to make a 'hyptothetical' notebook either for a made up project, or a real project, and keep it private until you are more comfortable with sharing.
+* The Open Science Framework allows you to choose whether to make your project (or components) of a project public.
+One of reservations people often have about open science and/or open notebooks is making available materials which they feel are not yet ready for public consumption.
+You could decide to make a 'hypothetical' notebook either for a made up project, or a real project, and keep it private until you are more comfortable with sharing.

 * Although you can make a OSF notebook private you should **not** use it as a place to store personal or sensitive data.
-If you are workign with private or sensitive data you may still be able to use open notebooks for parts of your project which are non-sensitive.
+If you are working with private or sensitive data you may still be able to use open notebooks for parts of your project which are non-sensitive.

 ## License your project

 If you decide that you will make your notebook public, or you later decide to make it public, then it is important that it includes a license.
 A license will help ensure other people know under what terms they can use your work.

-You can asign a standard license to your open notebook or upload a custom license.
+You can assign a standard license to your open notebook or upload a custom license.
 Most of the time it is preferable to use a standard license rather than develop a custom one.
 If your notebook is part of a funded research project then your funder may encourage (or require) a particular license.

 Sometimes you may want to use different licenses for different parts of your project for example:
-- for software/code you may use an MIT licence
+- for software/code you may use an MIT license
 - for raw data you might use CC0
-- for Documentaion, wikis, and other outputs: CC-BY
+- for Documentation, wikis, and other outputs: CC-BY

 ### Further guidance on licensing